pommicket/qualums/README.md

 # Since speedX = 1, the wall will be moving to the right.
 41  20   0       1       GE # This qualum will move downwards and collide with the wall
 ```
-At the moment, all relative includes are relative to the folder the executable is in, not the  folder the .qua file is in.
-This problem should be fixed reasonably soon, but for the moment, you can only use paths relative to the executable or absolute paths.